3 ways DANB certification benefits the dental practice

 a team of dental professionals puts their hands together in a huddle

-Dentists and dental office managers are always looking for ways to bring value to the dental practice.
+Dentists, office managers, and practice owners are always looking for ways to bring value to the dental practice.
 One way employers can boost office productivity is to ensure the dental team possesses up-to-date knowledge and works to the best of their ability.

-The Dental Assisting National Board (DANB) recently conducted its dental assistant salary survey and the results show that when dental assistants hold DANB's Certified Dental Assistant (CDA) certification, the entire dental practice benefits.
+DANB regularly conducts a Dental Assistants Salary and Satisfaction Survey, and the results show that when dental assistants hold Certified Dental Assistant (CDA) certification, the entire dental practice benefits.
 Here are a few reasons why.

 1. Loyalty

-More than half of dental assistants who hold DANB’s CDA certification reported being with their current employer for more than five years.
+Dental assistants who hold DANB certification report higher job satisfaction (65% say they're "satisfied" or "very satisfied) versus those who are not certified (55%).
+CDAs also reported being with their current employer for an average of more than 10 years, compared to just 2.9 years for non-certified assistants.
 This loyalty translates into reduced turnover, which not only means cost savings for your practice but also a more consistent experience for your patients and better patient retention.

 2. Commitment